vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 On March 13th, 2023, Euler Finance suffered an exploit resulting in a loss of around $200 million.
 The vulnerability stemmed from Euler Finance permitting donations without an account health check, specifically in the `donateToReserves` function of the EToken implementation.
 This issue was introduced through [eIP 14: Contract Upgrades](https://forum.euler.finance/t/eip-14-contract-upgrades/305) and remained on-chain for eight months before being exploited.

 Following the attack, Euler's native token, EUL, fell by 50%.
-The team halted the attack by disabling the EToken module and the vulnerable donation function.
+The team responded by disabling the EToken module and the vulnerable donation function.
 Numerous protocols were affected, including Angle, Balancer, Idle, Inverse, SwissBorg, Swivel, Temple DAO, Yield, etc.

 ### Timeline (UTC)
 Below is the timeline of March 13th events and actions taken by Angle: